DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 granted for serving as a secondary author.

-A maximum of 24 hours of continuing
+A maximum of 24 continuing education

-education may be earned for this activity
+hours may be earned for this activity in

-- A professional health care textbook.
+- A professional healthcare textbook.

 - A peer-reviewed textbook.

-in each renewal period.
+each renewal period.

-Under R
+Under

 338.2443(1)(a), credit for publication is